AbdassalamAhmad/aws-bootcamp-cruddur-2023/journal/week2.md

     now = datetime.now(timezone.utc).astimezone()
     span.set_attribute("app.now", now.isoformat()) # this app.now attribute will show inside this span "home-activites-mock-data" , its data is the time now in ISO foramt.
 ```
-- custom fields are prefix with app so we could find them easily like `"app.now"`
+- Custom fields are prefix with app so we could find them easily like `"app.now"`

-- explore our traces & include screenshot here of some traces and with library that is the home.Activities
+**Run queries to explore traces within Honeycomb.io**

+**Explore attributes of our custom span**

 **Important Notes from Live Stream**:
-- why Open telementary exist:
+- Why Open telementary exist?<br>
-all observabilty platforms has standard for sending data. then open elemerty made a standard and all
+All observabilty platforms has standard for sending data. then open elemerty made a standard and all
 platforms used it now even AWS x-rays use it now